chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/screen.md

   />
 </video>

-As you've seen, we're able to interact with our UI and quickly check how it responds if we update our tasks, ensuring it stays consistent, all of this without needing to spin up a testing environment or add additional packages.
+As you've seen, we're able to interact with our UI and quickly check how it responds if we update our tasks, ensuring it stays consistent.
+All without needing to spin up a testing environment or add additional packages.

 ## Component-Driven Development